vansteki/ohmykali/README.md

 cp vars.example.yml vars.yml
 ```

-You can also use mirror site, by default, this script use `kali-2021.1`
+You can also use other mirror sites.

+Note: This script use `kali-2021.1` by default.
+If your live USB is made with `kali-2021.1`, you should also config these options to the same version.

 ```
 officialISO: https://cdimage.kali.org/kali-2021.1/kali-linux-2021.1-live-amd64.iso